stefan-hudelmaier/blog-test/_posts/2019-03-07-Introducing-kafkactl.md

 ---
-title: Introducing kubectl
+title: Introducing kafkactl
 layout: post
 author: Stefan Hudelmaier
 ---

-We have recently a tool called kubectl.
+We have recently a tool called kafkactl.
 The sources can be found on [GitHub](https://github.com/deviceinsight/kafkactl). kafkactl is a command line tool for managing an Apache Kafka cluster.